Washington Justice

-Washington Justice is an American professional Overwatch esports team based in Washington, D.C.
-The Justice compete in the Overwatch League (OWL) as member of the league's West region.
+Washington Justice was an American professional Overwatch esports team based in Washington, D.C.
+The Justice competed in the Overwatch League (OWL) as member of the league's West region.
 Founded in 2018, Washington Justice began play as one of eight expansion teams in 2019.
 The team is owned by Mark Ein, who founded Washington Esports Ventures to manage the franchise.
-The team has reached the season playoffs two times.
+The team reached the season playoffs two times.
+After the conclusion of the Overwatch League's final season in 2023, the Washington Justice ceased operations.

 Franchise history

 The Justice are owned by Washington Esports Ventures, founded by D.C. venture capitalist Mark Ein.

 On September 7, 2018, Activision Blizzard announced that Washington Esports Ventures, a venture led by local investor and entrepreneur Mark Ein, had purchased an expansion team based in Washington, D.C. for Overwatch League's second season.

 On September 12, Washington announced the signing of former New York Excelsior coach Kim "WizardHyeong" Hyeong-seok as the team's head coach.
 Eight days later, Washington signed Molly "AVALLA" Kim as an analyst; AVALLA is the first female coach to be signed in the history of the Overwatch League.
 On November 29, the team revealed they would be called Washington Justice.

 Washington Justice's first OWL match was on February 16, 2019, against the New York Excelsior in which Washington lost 1–3.
 The Justice's first victory did not come until the last match of Stage 1, when on March 17, the team defeated the Florida Mayhem by a score of 3–2, giving Washington a Stage 1 record of 1–6.
 Despite numerous pickup throughout the season, including the acquisitions of Hong "ArK" Yeon-jun from the New York Excelsior and Nikola "sleepy" Andrews from the San Francisco Shock, the Justice struggled throughout the first three stages of the season, posting a 2–19 record in the first 21 games.
 However, they team performed much better after the league's implementation of an enforced 2-2-2 role lock for Stage 4.
 Behind the damage duo of Ethan "Stratus" Yankel and Corey "Corey" Nigra, the team lost only one match in their final seven games to finish the in 17th place with an 8–20 record.